CodeForAfrica/ckanext-openafrica/README.md

 Copying and License
 --------------------

-This material is copyright (c) 2015-2017 Open Africa.
+This material is copyright (c) 2015-2017 Code for Africa.

 It is open and licensed under the GNU Affero General Public License (AGPL) v2.0 whose full text may be found at: